Why We Fight

-Mike Martin is a visiting research fellow at the Department of War Studies, King's College London, having previously studied biology at Oxford.
-Between these experiences, he served as a British Army officer in Afghanistan.
-His previous books include An Intimate War: An Oral History of the Helmand Conflict and Crossing the Congo: Over Land and Water in a Hard Place, the latter of which was shortlisted for the Edward Stanford Adventure Travel Writing Award in 2016.
+Mike Martin is a visiting research fellow at the Department of War Studies, King’s College London.
+A former biology student at Oxford and British Army officer in Afghanistan, he is the author of An Intimate War; and Crossing the Congo, shortlisted for the 2016 Edward Stanford Adventure Travel Writing Award.